 Senior financial services firms can also help pay any potential upfront entry fee for Life Care communities, also sometimes known as Continuing Care Retirement Communities or CCRCs.
-This arrangement between the resident and the community guarantees he or she will receive care, even if they exhaust their financial resources.
-Senior financial services assist with that initial charge by providing a loan, and then help to sell a house or liquidate assets.
+The Life Care guarantee is an agreement between the resident and a community that provides for the resident's care for life, even if they exhaust their financial resources through no fault of their own.
+Senior financial services may assist with that initial charge by providing a loan, and then help to sell a house or liquidate assets.

-For more information, visit: www.elderlifefinancial.com
+For more information, visit: elderlifefinancial.com.